Scientific Program

 United States

-Roundtable Session
+Roundtable Sessions

 National Strategy and Policy: Health Technology Assessment, Funding, and Future Access Pathways for Advanced Therapies

-Organized by: Emily Blyth, B.Med(Hons), FRACP, FRCPA, PhD (Westmead Hospital, Sydney, Australia) & Dominic Fernandez, CCP, MS, MBA (Epworth Healthcare, Murdoch Children’s Research Institute, Melbourne, Australia)
+Co-Chairs: Emily Blyth, B.Med(Hons), FRACP, FRCPA, PhD (Westmead Hospital, Sydney, Australia) & Dominic Fernandez, CCP, MS, MBA (Epworth Healthcare, Murdoch Children’s Research Institute, Melbourne, Australia)

 This roundtable brings together national and state policy leaders to explore how advanced therapies — including CAR T and cell and gene therapies — are assessed, funded, and delivered across ANZ.
 Topics include HTA processes, state-led implementation, and how emerging manufacturing models may reshape reimbursement and policy frameworks.